smiths/aorta/README.md

-# Project Name
+# Aorta Geometry Reconstruction

-Developer Names:
+Developer Names: Jingyi Lin

-Date of project start:
+Date of project start: 2022/09/12

-This project is ...
+This project is to genearte 3D aorta geometry (.vtk) from CT scans (.dicom).

 The folders and files for this project are as follows: